saugatdhakal1/Portfolio/README.md

 ---

 ### This is my personal digital fortress.

-Built from scratch — no frameworks, no fluff.
 Pure HTML • CSS • Vanilla JavaScript with a reactive particle neural network background, glassmorphism UI, terminal typing effect, and live GitHub stats integration.

 ### Highlights